graciangelica/Customer_Churn_ANN/README.md

 ## Description

-A bank has observed their customer for certain periods of time and has gathered some data and wants to build a predictive model that can predict any new customer that will leave the bank.
+A bank has observed their customer for certain periods of time, gathered some data and wants to build a predictive model that can predict any new customer that will leave the bank.
 And from the information, they can be prepared to keep the maximum customers by doing some special offer to the customer so they will stay in the bank.

 ## Output of the project